cobertis/NewCurbeIO/docs/CHAT_WIDGET_QA_HARNESS.md

 ## Overview

-This document provides manual and automated test scenarios for validating the chat widget invariants and behavior.
+This document provides the 7 mandatory tests that must pass before merging any chat widget changes.
+Tests cover Intercom-style invariants for reliable widget behavior.

 ---